 New Defensive Coordinator Steve Spagnuolo will bring in his 4-3 defense after Kansas City has had a 3-4 defense for the past few seasons.

 Like stated earlier, Ford and Houston are out and are replaced with Clark and Emmanuel Ogbah.
 Both bring in power on the defensive end, especially Clark, who proved he is a top pass rusher in the league.
-Jones and Nnadi are quality starters on the inside that’ll benefit with Clark and Ogbah.
+Jones and Nnadi are quality starters on the inside that’ll benefit from Clark and Ogbah.
 Okafor is a veteran that joins in the rotation as well as Kpassagon and Speaks.

 - Starters: Anthony Hichens, Reggie Ragland, Damien Wilson